CGD - The Basics

 CGD is an inherited disorder which means that it is passed from parents to their children.
-One type of CGD is 'X-linked' (sex-linked) and the other three are 'autosomal recessive'.
+One type of CGD is 'X-linked' (sex-linked) and the other four are 'autosomal recessive'.

-An X-linked disorder means the CGD-affected gene comes from the mother and that her daughters will be carriers and her sons will all be affected by the condition.
+An X-linked disorder means the CGD-affected gene comes from the mother and that her daughters may be carriers and for every pregnancy there is a 50 per cent chance that her sons will be affected by the condition.
 An autosomal recessive disorder is when a condition or trait develops because two copies of an abnormal gene - one from each parent - are present.

 How many people have CGD?

 It’s a rare condition.
-In the UK, CGD affects about four to six people in every million.
+In the UK, CGD affects about eight people in a million.
 According to estimates, in the US and Europe, nearly 6,000 people have CGD.

 How is CGD treated?

-People with CGD need to take medication all the time to stop infections.
+People with CGD need to take medication all the time to prevent infections.

 Even then, they can develop serious problems, which lead to life-threatening illnesses and long spells in hospital.

-As well as medication, doctors have been having increasing success treating CGD with bone marrow transplants.
-Marrow has come from both relatives and, more recently, unrelated donors.
+As well as medication, doctors have been having increasing success in treating CGD with bone marrow transplants.
+Marrow has come from both relatives and unrelated donors.